stfc/PSyclone/lib/profiling/simple_timing/README.md

 ```

 In order to link this timer library with your application, you must provide the
-location of this library as include path (so that the module file is found),
+location of this library as an include path (so that the module file is found),
 and specify the library at link time:

 ```sh